gramineproject/gramine/libos/test/fs/README.md

 - `gramine-test pytest -v`

-Encrypted file tests assume that Gramine was built with SGX enabled (see comment in `test_enc.py`).

 This test suite automatically creates files-under-test on startup and removes them afterwards.
 When some test fails and you want to debug this failure, it's more convenient to skip this automatic removal of files (and manually